Michael2397/Auto-Scaling/README.md

-Auto-Scaling Cloud Resources using LSTM and Reinforcement Learning to Improve Qos and Reduce Cost.
+Auto-Scaling Cloud Resources using LSTM and Reinforcement Learning to Guarantee Service-Level Agreements and Reduce Resource Costs.
 Zhongjiang, Duansaisai, Liqing
 ====
 (We regret to say that the size of Auto-Scaling is more than 100MB, exceeding github's maximum limitation.
 More code you can find from https://pan.baidu.com/s/1ezo7mP2oXHFjINcVbbLrNg )